TheNotary/kingdom_terraform/README.md

 # Next Steps

-When you're all done here and have successfully created a personal-site server on the cloud (it won't look like much when you navigate there, so don't worry) you should head on to the [dokku docs](DOCS/dokku.md) to push an actual app to your dokku server to have it deployed.
+When you're all done here and have successfully created a personal_site server on the cloud (it won't look like much when you navigate there, so don't worry) you should head on to the [dokku docs](DOCS/dokku.md) to push an actual app to your dokku server to have it deployed.

 ## References